Parliaments and Representative Democracy: Perspectives from the Past and the Present

 14:00 Session 5: Digital histories of representative democracy.

-- Hugo Bonin, Pasi Ihalainen, Jani Marjanen & Risto Turunen (Jyväskylä & Helsinki): Quantitative conceptual long-term analyses of parliamentary discourse on democracy
+• Hugo Bonin (Göttingen), Pasi Ihalainen (Jyväskylä), Jani Marjanen (Helsinki) & Risto Turunen (Jyväskylä): Quantitative conceptual history of parliamentary democracy

-- Jure Gašparič (Institute of Contemporary History, Ljubljana) & Adéla Gjuričová (Institute of Contemporary History of the Czech Academy of Sciences), The Europeanisation of post-socialist parliaments in the light of corpus analysis: The Czech and Slovene cases
+• Jure Gašparič (Institute of Contemporary History, Ljubljana)& Adéla Gjuričová (Academy of Sciences of the Czech Republic, Prague): The Europeanisation of post-socialist parliaments in the light of corpus analysis: Czech and Slovene cases.

 15:30 Coffee/tea break

-- Martin Conway (Oxford): The divorce of democracy and parliaments?
-The changing role of parliaments in post-1945 European democracy
+• Martin Conway (Oxford): The divorce of democracy and parliaments?

-- Henk te Velde (Leiden) & Ruben Ros (Utrecht)
+• Henk te Velde (Leiden) & Ruben Ros (Utrecht): Knowledge, Expertise and Parliamentary Democracy in the Netherlands, 1848–2022.

 Draft programme for Friday 26 June (GHIL, Bloomsbury Square)